andmer/Stardust/README.md

 ## Additional dependencies ##

 This modified Core3 Repository utilizes the ModTheGalaxy Client TRE Files instead of the stock TRE Files included with the retail client.
-They are available for download from modthegalaxy.com
+They are available for download from modthegalaxy.com, or directly from https://mega.nz/#F!fw0EzZ4I!RfRwyqE859Ad3kGlQv7T4Q

 Additionally there are specific TRE files native only to Stardust that are distributed through our launcher utility.
 Download them from our website at www.stardust-swg.com